2019-20 Brown marmorated stink bug (BMSB) season lodgement

 If a treatment certificate is not provided, the container will be held until the registered offshore treatment provider submits the treatment certificate via the offshore treatment provider portal.

-If the treatment provider does not report the certificate within 35 business days, the container will be directed for onshore treatment at the container level (if permitted) or export.
+If the treatment provider does not report the certificate within 35 business days from the date the container arrived at the intended port of discharge, the container will be directed for onshore treatment at the container level (if permitted) or export.

 For further information on how to complete the BMSB treatment provider form, contact firstname.lastname@example.org